-Of course, souvenir shops are full of Curios made of Azulejos work – you can buy coasters, paintings, crockery or just about anything in ceramic.
+Of course, souvenir shops are full of Curios – you can buy coasters, paintings, crockery or just about anything in ceramic.
 Single, double and 6 tile paintings remain the most popular paintings.

 Shankar Turi showed me a series of photographs that he has re-created on tiles for a photographer.
 They looked lovely and gave me tons of ideas for our Goan images.

-The market for Azulejo tiles is growing as the tourism grows in Goa.
+The market for these tiles is growing as tourism grows in Goa.
 Tourists take them back as souvenirs and locals used them as a memory of bygone era.

 The administrations of Goan cities are trying to give color to the walls and staircases through this art form that has now become as Goan as it can.

 - Menezes Braganza Hall in Panaji

 - Wedding Hall (that was once a cinema hall) at St Estaban near Old Goa

 - Azulejos De Goa in Panaji – website